Thursday, November 17

 Learn facts about Oregon for kids.

 Have you ever visited Oregon before?
-Maybe you live there?
-Whichever it may be, you can learn some cool facts about Oregon right here, just keep on reading.
+You could live there.
+Whichever it may be, you can learn some cool facts about Oregon right here; just keep on reading.
 I love learning cool facts about each of the different states in the United States.
 I would love to share some of those cool facts with you!
-Every Thursday, I will be posting quick facts about each of the fifty states in the United States.
-The states will be done in alphabetical (ABC) order!
-Last week we posted facts about Oklahoma.
-This week we are posting cool facts about Oregon.
-You will learn facts about Oregon's state flag, bird, and many other state facts.
-The countdown is on, only 13 more states to blog about!
+Every Thursday, I will post quick facts about each of the fifty states in the United States.
+The states will be done alphabetically (ABC) order!
+Last week, we posted facts about Oklahoma.
+This week, we are posting cool facts about Oregon.
+You will learn about Oregon's state flag, bird, and other facts.
+The countdown is on, and there are only 13 more states to blog about!

 Oregon famous person alert:

 Did you know Doctor Albert Starr lives in Portland, Oregon?
 Dr. Albert Starr is a surgeon.
-Dr. Albert Starr is most famous for his invention of the artificial heart valve.
-To learn more about Dr. Albert Starr: CLICK HERE
+Dr. Albert Starr is most famous for inventing the artificial heart valve.
+To learn more about Dr. Albert Starr, CLICK HERE

 Be sure to get your parent/caretaker’s permission before clicking on any links.